 Frost scholars will take part in an exclusive week-long orientation programme at one of Oxford’s oldest colleges, Exeter College, to introduce them to academic life at Oxford just before the start of their course.

-The scholarship will cover 100% of University and college fees and grant for living costs of £14,296.
+The scholarship will cover 100% of University and college fees and grant for living costs (of at least £14,296).
 Awards are made for the full duration of your fee liability for the agreed course.

-Decisions were made in early May 2016 and successful applicants have been notified.
+Decisions are expected to be made by the end of April 2017.
+If you have not heard from us by this time then please assume that your application has been unsuccessful.
 Due to the volume of applications we receive, we regret that we are unable to contact unsuccessful applicants individually or provide feedback on applications.

-You must be applying to start a new, one-year, full-time master’s course at Oxford.
-The complete list of eligible courses is below:
+You must be applying to start a new master’s course at Oxford.
+The following courses are eligible:

 MSc Archaeological Science

 MSc Biodiversity, Conservation & Management

 MSc Computer Science

 MSc Environmental Change & Management